hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 -Firefox installers can be extracted by WinRar and then used without installation.
 Profiles can be created and run via firefox.exe -p

--interface has also been tested without major bugs in versions 69,79,89,99
+-(interface has also been tested without major bugs in versions 69,79,89,99)

 -download
 https://github.com/hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/archive/refs/heads/main.zip